 To enroll for Engl 298, you must have junior or first-semester senior standing at the time of the internship, with most required courses in English completed and a GPA of 2.5 or better.

 To enroll for UMass 298Y you must have earned at least 45 credits by the time you do your internship and have a GPA of 2.0 or higher.
 NOTE: UMass 298Y: Practicum must be graded as a Pass/Fail and will not fulfill any English Departmental requirements, but may count towards general elective credits.

 See what internships are available and learn about the process for registering.
 You would complete an Internship Experience Contract in Handshake.
 If you have additional questions, contact the Central Careet Services Field Experience Program in 511 Goodell, email firstname.lastname@example.org, or call 413-545-2224.

 Find a sponsor—perhaps your personal advisor in the department—who will agree to work with you.
 You and your sponsor should agree to the terms of an internship contract, which outlines the amount of work and the kind of project you will do for the internship and the number of credits you will receive.

 What is a Co-op?

 A co-op is a paid, non-credit position that gives you the opportunity to work with professionals in a field of interest.
 You will experience that workplace first-hand, develop new skills, and explore professional goals.
-You need to have a 2.0 GPA overall to do a co-op placement.
-Placements must normally be completed prior to graduation, although if you are in your fourth year and still have no job experience you may ask your counselor about our Second Chance co-op program.
-The process of registering for a co-op is similar to that for an internship: check in with the English Undergraduate Advising Office or a Career Services counselor for further details.
+You need to have earned at least 45 credits and have a 2.0 GPA overall to do a co-op placement.
+Placements must be completed prior to graduation, so if you are in your fourth year and still have no job experience you may change your graduation date in SPIRE in order to participate in a Co-op.
+The process of registering for a co-op is similar to that for an internship: check in with the English Undergraduate Advising Office or a Central Career Services Field Experience Program Office for details.